cypherpunk-academy/2064/en/083_2023_Press conference.md

 And I don't care what kind of fuss it makes.
 When it is done, the President will have to confess: "Is she on the side of the terrorists or on our side?"

-Kevin: "This is incitement to murder.
+Kevin: "This is an incitement to murder.
 On German soil.
 And a state conspiracy in his own country."
-He looked seriously into the audience.
+He looked thoughtfully into the audience.
-"I'm now expecting, and I mean it seriously, an investigation and then a prosecution charge against the NSA director.
+"I'm now expecting, and I mean it sincerely, an investigation and then a prosecution charge against the NSA director.
 Marlene is a German citizen.
 The director must be arrested the next time he steps on German soil."